dsteindd/oriolix/README.md

 # Annotation Service

 ## Important Note
 This README is not up-to-date, and the architecture does not conform to what is written here.
+There is some code refactoring to be done.
+I will work on these issues, once I have got time.

 ## Requirements